 If you don’t know where to start, I recommend bypassing the grocery store and heading to the library first.
 You can find all sorts of cookbooks geared toward beginners.
-My personal favorite for new cooks is Mark Bittman’s “How to Cook Everything: the Basics.”
+My personal favorite for new cooks is Mark Bittman’s “How to Cook Everything.”

 7. Plan menus based on ads or what’s in your pantry